Stephen REAY (1782–1861)

 Stephen Reay was born at Montrose in Scotland on 29 March 1872, the only son of the Revd John Reay.
 He graduated from the University of Edinburgh in 1802 and was ordained at Chester Cathedral in 1806.
 He served as a curate in Shotwick, Cheshire, and then in Haslingden, Lancashire, where he met his future wife.

-After a period in Scotland, he returned to his studies, and on 26 May 1814 at the age of 32 he was matriculated at the University of Oxford by St Alban Hall, obtaining his B.A. in 1817.
+After a period in Scotland, he returned to his studies, and on 26 May 1814 at the age of 32 he was matriculated at the University of Oxford by St Alban Hall (now part of Merton College), obtaining his B.A. in 1817.
 In 1818 he wrote a pamphlet, "Observations on the defence of the Church Missionary Society against the objections of the Archdeacon of Bath" under the pseudonym “Pileus Quadratus”.

 In June 1828 he was elected one of the Sub-Librarians of the Bodleian, where he was in charge of the oriental books.